Diavgeia-Project/.github/profile/README.md

-## Hi there 👋 this is the Diavgeia Project.
+## Hi there 👋 this is the Clarity project.

-_There is currently no available information about this project.
-We are under construction._
+Relating to the analysis and visualization of the diavgeia.gov.gr open data.

 <!--